What Is Test & Tag? NSW Guide to AS/NZS 3760 Requirements

 • Schools, factories, and commercial premises — commonly around 12 months

 Final intervals should be determined by the PCBU or competent person based on a risk assessment.
+For test and tag in Sydney, a local competent person familiar with operating environments across the metropolitan area can assist in determining appropriate testing intervals for each workplace.

 Record Keeping